-At the time of the launch, Kentucky Lottery president and CEO Arch Gleason claimed online lottery sales were a way to attract a younger demographic accustomed to conducting retail purchases online.
+At the time of the launch, Kentucky Lottery President and CEO Arch Gleason claimed online lottery sales were a way to attract a younger demographic accustomed to conducting retail purchases online.
 He also maintained online sales were expected to help, rather than hurt, sales at 3,200 lottery retailers across Kentucky.

 After a successful pilot program in the summer, the Michigan Lottery launched online lottery sales in the fall of 2014.
-At first, the online games available online were Instant Keno and electronic scratch-offs.
+At first, the online games available online were only Instant Keno and electronic online scratch-offs.

 In January 2016, the Michigan Lottery began offering online sales tickets for its most popular draw games, including Powerball, Mega Millions, Lotto 47, and Fantasy 5.

 Lottery Consultant Digital Gaming Group released a report in December 2016 calling Michigan’s online lottery sales program a success.
 The report showed online lottery sales moved past $8 million a week as of March 2016.
-Meanwhile, brick and mortar retail lottery operations set all-time records.
+Meanwhile, brick-and-mortar retail lottery operations set all-time records.

 Minnesota was actually the first state lottery to offer instant-win games online.
 The Minnesota Lottery launched online sales on the first quarter of 2014 without any kind of legislative approval.
 In addition to electronic scratch-offs, the lottery offered Mega Millions, Hot Lotto, Gopher 5, and Powerball tickets online.